 When Paula’s behavior changed suddenly, and when she did not recover her usual self for days and then weeks, a quick assessment of her vital signs would have been all it took to realize that she had a problem with her breathing that she was unaware of; her respiratory rate was depressed [3 breaths per minute], and the other vital signs showed sympathetic activation [high blood pressure and heart rate] yet her body temperature was lower than normal and her hands, feet and lips were pale, She did not look bad enough to be in severe respiratory failure but she was perhaps in mild respiratory failure.

-In any case, Paula needed a more complete physical and medical investigation to see if her acid base was normal and if her PC02 was OK.
+In any case, Paula needed a more complete physical and medical investigation to see if her acid base of her blood was normal and if her PC02 was OK.
 Her ventilation was very depressed and this would more than explain the changes to her behavior.
 Ventilatory failure would also explain her behavior [depressed locomotor activity, difficulty sleeping, lack of energy for speaking, changes to her voice, feeling of distress [common when one cannot breathe], lack of appetite, mental confusion and partial amnesia] .
 Normal consciousness and normal behavior and normal body temperature, all require adequate exchange of air.

 This was 20+ years ago.